-In The Metamorphosis, degradation is concentrated in the body that suffers it: the degraded object is, from the first moment, compactly there.
+In The Metamorphosis degradation is concentrated in the body that suffers it: the degraded object is, from the first moment, compactly there.
 Instead of a son, who feeds and supports the family, all of a sudden there is an insect.
-This transformation exposes him, inescapably, to humiliation; an entire family feels provoked to inflict to actively.
+This transformation exposes him, inescapably, to humiliation; an entire family feels provoked to inflict it actively.

 Of the intense voyeurism we perpetrate when reading too closely the personal/private correspondence of another, Canetti has this to say:

 I found these letters more gripping and absorbing than any literary work I have read for years past.
 They belong among those singular memoirs, autobiographies, collections of letters from which Kafka himself drew sustenance.
 He himself, with reverence his loftiest feature, had no qualms about reading, over and over again, the letters of Kleist, of Flaubert, and of Hebbel.